N1n4CH/agentic-workflows/README.md

 assembles a salary-informed career report - all without manual intervention between steps.

-This project represents the synthesis of the full analytical pipeline built across all previous projects: the skill taxonomy (Project 3), job market archetypes and DistilBERT embeddings (Project 4) and the GPT-2 recommendation generator (Project 5).
+This project represents the synthesis of the full analytical pipeline built across all previous projects: the skill taxonomy (Project 3), job market archetypes and DistilBERT embeddings (Project 4), and the structured recommendation templates informed by the fine-tuning work of Project 5.

 ---